Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-A surgeon removes the damaged tissue and preserves as much healthy tissue as possible.
-After surgery, you'll be monitored in the hospital for a number of days.
+A surgeon will remove the damaged tissue and preserve as much healthy tissue as possible.
+After surgery, you'll be monitored in the hospital for up to two weeks.
 It may take four to eight weeks for your wound to heal completely.

 In addition to your primary care doctor and surgeon, other medical professionals involved in your treatment plan may include:

 Even after amputation, it's important to follow your diabetes treatment plan.
+People who've had one amputation have a higher risk of having another.
 Eating healthy foods, exercising regularly, controlling your blood sugar level and avoiding tobacco can help you prevent additional diabetes complications.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.